Ontario Digital Inclusion Summit

 Breaking The Digital BarrierIt is estimated that more than 30 billion devices will be wirelessly connected to the Internet Of Things (IOT) by 2020.
 IOT is changing the whole way we think about the division between the virtual and the physical, and the Programmable World is automating activities we normally do by hand and putting intelligence from the cloud into everything we touch.
 Currently, over a billion people including children (or about 15% of the world's population) are estimated to be living with disability.
 The lack of support services can make disabled people overly dependent on their families, which prevents them from being economically active and socially included.
 The Internet of Things can offer people with disabilities the assistance and support they need to achieve a good quality of life and allows them to participate in the social and economic life.
 One of the first and most obvious ways for IOT to impact the disabled is to extend their reach.
 People with mobility issues often have a great deal of trouble doing everyday things from turning on a light switch to opening a door.
 However one can equip a light switch to turn on or off remotely.
 A door could be fitted with a device that can open it with a tap on a smart phone.
 Accessible, usable and inclusive digital communications will link virtual and real life experiences to achieve greater levels of productivity and satisfaction.

 Augmented RealityVideo games have been entertaining us since the early 1970's, but Computer graphics have become much more sophisticated, and innovators are integrating them into real-world environments to stimulate our senses.
 This new technology, called augmented reality, blurs the line between what is real and what's computer-generated by enhancing what we see, hear, feel and smell.
 Virtual reality creates immersive and computer-generated environments to simulate the real world, while augmented reality is closer to the real world experience.
 Augmented reality adds graphics, sounds, haptic feedback and smell to the natural world as it exists.
+Augmented Reality applications and services can provide users with a live direct or indirect view of their physical, real-world environment whose perceived elements can be "augmented" across multiple senses, including visual, auditory, haptic, somatosensory, and olfactory.
 Augmented reality is changing the way we view the world, and particularly for blind persons.
 Picture yourself walking or driving down the street with an augmented reality display, which will eventually look much like a normal pair of glasses, informative graphics will appear in your field of view, and audio will coincide with whatever you see.
 These enhancements will be refreshed continually to reflect the movements of your head.
 Similar devices and applications already exist, particularly on smartphones like the iPhone.
 As both virtual and real worlds harmoniously coexist, users of augmented reality experience a new and improved natural world where virtual information is used as a tool to provide assistance in everyday activities.
 Emerging technologies, like smart phone devices, are enhancing the life experiences of blind persons.

 An enhanced version of reality, through direct and indirect physical real-world environment information, augmented with superimposed computer-generated images and sounds over the user's real-world experience, enhances one's current perception of reality.
 According to the International Data Corporation (IDC) recent report, global spending on augmented reality products and services was about $11.4 billion in 2017, and Worldwide spending on augmented reality products and services will surpass $200 billion by the year 2021.
 This is a rapid growth market as augmented reality apps will not be limited to conventional mobile apps, like smart phones.
 There will be new markets of wearable technologies that will open more forms of development and use.
 This is evident with the growing demand for emerging technologies in sports, health care and disability assistance.
 Currently there are many smart phone apps to assist blind persons with detecting colour, light, distance, and way finding.
 One of the most widely implemented applications of augmented reality is GPS, which is also called location-based or position-based way finding.
 The GPS augmented reality makes use of smart phone features like a digital compass, velocity meter, accelerometer, altimeter, and can be enhanced with camera visualization and speech output, to provide environmental data, based on your location.
 The Artificial intelligence (AI) revolution is well underway, and recent significant milestones show that AI can improve the lives of people with disabilities.
 AI is changing the way we interact with one another, conduct business, travel, and earn a living, which will have a profound impact on society.
 In early 2016, Facebook released its groundbreaking automatic alternative text feature that describes images to blind and visually impaired people; Apple implemented facial recognition as the new way to unlock the next generation of iPhones; and Google launched its Neural Machine Translation (GNMT) system, which removes the language barriers by automatically translating web content. what does this mean for accessibility and inclusion of people with disabilities in the digital space?